Global Cambridge: AI and power

 A recording of this webinar is now available to watch on YouTube.

-Professor Stephen J Toope is the 346th Vice-Chancellor of the University.
+Professor Stephen J Toope OC, LL.D. is 346th Vice-Chancellor of the University of Cambridge, the first non-UK national to hold the post.
 He was Director of the Munk School of Global Affairs at the University of Toronto, and President, the University of British Columbia.
-A former Dean of Law, McGill University, Professor Toope was also Chair of the United Nations Working Group on Enforced and Involuntary Disappearances.
+A former Dean of Law, McGill University, Toope was also Chair of the United Nations Working Group on Enforced and Involuntary Disappearances.

 Dr Seán Ó hÉigeartaigh